-c) If a parent/guardian does not arrive by 2:56pm, students are asked to wait in the school's main entrance until picked up or appropriate arrangements can be made.
+b) If a parent/guardian does not arrive by 2:56pm (at the end of our supervision), students are asked to wait in the school's main entrance until picked up or appropriate arrangements can be made.

-d) Please make sure your child knows the after school plans for getting home or meeting someone to afford interrupting classes in session.
+c) Please make sure your child knows the after school plans for getting home or meeting someone to avoid interrupting classes in session.
+As well, if your child is making playdates, this should, when possible be done in advance.